viggy28/viggy28.dev/content/article/postgres-haproxy.md

 title: "Part 2/2: How to set up HAProxy for an active-active postgres databases"
 ---
 ### Step 1: Setting up HAProxy
 I hope you gone through [Part1] (<https://viggy28.dev/article/postgres-active-active-replication/>) of this series.
 Perhaps, one thing you might have noticed is that I've to connect to the specific master database.
 In our case, since both the databases are running on docker, only the localhost port is different.
-(In production environment, most likely you going to run the databases on different host).
+(In a production environment, most likely you going to run the databases on a different host).
 The main reason for active-active replication is high availability.
-If one of the node goes down, you still want your application to behave normally.
-You don't want to hard-code your DSN on the application or keep checking the health of the database everytime before you make a connection.
+If one of the nodes goes down, you still want your application to behave normally.
+You don't want to hard-code your DSN on the application or keep checking the health of the database every time before you make a connection.
 Fair enough.
 [HAProxy] (<www.haproxy.org>), an open source project solves this particular change.

-Basically, you need to connect to a proxy which routes the request to the underlying database hosts.
+Basically, you need to connect to a proxy that routes the request to the underlying database hosts.
 There are different ways you can configure to route the connections.
-Default is Round-Robin.
+The default is Round-Robin.

 The architecture would look something like this:
 ![alt text](../../public/images/postgres-haproxy-wb1.jpg)